Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Results

 \subsubsection{\N{GW190910}}

-This event again returns very consistent estimates of log-likelihoods and intrinsic parameters among the different models.
+This event again returns very consistent estimates of log-likelihoods and intrinsic parameters among the different models (see.
+Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}).
 In particular, we find no evidence for spins.
-From the values of posterior probabilities supported by all waveforms, we also note that the data have an almost equal preference for all models.
+From the values of posterior probabilities supported by all waveforms, we also note that the data have an almost equal preference for all models (cf. Table~\ref{tab:probs}).